 I'll start with the arguments for being a bit more patient in removing monetary accommodation.
 For one, we are constrained by the zero lower bound in monetary policy and this creates an asymmetry in our ability to respond to changing circumstances.
 That is, we can't move rates much below zero if the economy slows or inflation declines even further.
-By contrast, if we delay, and growth or inflation pick up quickly, we can easily raise rates in response.3
+By contrast, if we delay, and growth or inflation pick up quickly, we can easily raise rates in response (Evans et al. 2015).

 This concern is exemplified by downside risks from abroad.
 Economic conditions and policies from China to Europe to Brazil have contributed to a substantial increase in the dollar's value.
-This has held back U.S. growth and inflation over the past year.4 Further bad news from abroad could add to these effects.
+This has held back U.S. growth and inflation over the past year (see, for example, Amiti and Bodine-Smith 2015).
+Further bad news from abroad could add to these effects.

-Inflation has been below our 2 percent target for more than three years now.
+Inflation has been below our 2% target for more than three years now.
 This is not unique to the United States.
-Although we ultimately control our own inflation rate, there's no question that globally low inflation, and the policy responses this has provoked, has contributed to downward pressure in the U.S. As I said, my forecast is that inflation will bounce back, but this is just a forecast, and there is the risk that it could take longer than I expect.
+Although we ultimately control our own inflation rate, there's no question that globally low inflation, and the policy responses this has provoked, has contributed to downward pressure in the United States.
+As I said, my forecast is that inflation will bounce back, but this is just a forecast, and there is the risk that it could take longer than I expect.
 With inflation persistently running below our target, some argue that the need to start normalizing monetary policy is not pressing.

 Those are some of the main arguments on the side of the ledger arguing for a little more patience.
-On the other side is the insight of Milton Friedman, who famously taught us that monetary policy has long and variable lags.5 I like to use a car analogy to illustrate it.
+On the other side is the insight of Milton Friedman (1961), who famously taught us that monetary policy has long and variable lags.
+I like to use a car analogy to illustrate it.
 If you're headed towards a red light, you take your foot off the gas so you can get ready to stop.
 If you don't, you're going to wind up slamming on the brakes and very possibly skidding into the intersection.

 In addition, an earlier start to raising rates would allow us to engineer a smoother, more gradual process of policy normalization.
 That would give us space to fine-tune our responses to react to economic conditions.
-In contrast, raising rates too late would force us into the position of
+In contrast, raising rates too late would force us into the position of a steeper and more abrupt path of rate hikes, which doesn't leave much room for maneuver.
+Not to mention, it could roil financial markets and slow the economy in unintended ways.